keajs/kea-docs/docs/introduction/what-is-kea.md

 First, Kea is not just a place to put your app's data.
 It's actually a framework for managing the [complete lifecycle](/docs/guide/advanced#lifecycles) of this data.

-Unlike some other state management libraries, where you statically connect all your reducers to the store (`const store = configureStore({ counter: counterSlice.reducer })`) or read state through hardcoded global variables (`const todos = useStoreState(state => state.todos.items)`), you don't need to worry about this in Kea.
+Unlike some other state management libraries, where you statically connect all your reducers to the store (`const store = configureStore({ reducer: combinedReducers })`) or read state through hardcoded global variables (`const todos = useStoreState(state => state.todos.items)`), you don't need to worry about this in Kea.
 The framework does it for you.

-Logic in Kea is always connected to your React components (and to other `logic`) via regular EcmaScript `import` statements and mounted only when requested by a component.
+Logic in Kea is always connected to your React components (and to other `logic`) via regular EcmaScript `import` statements (`import { logic } from './logic'`) and mounted only when requested by a component (`const { increment } = useActions(logic)`).
 Logic that is no longer in use is automatically unmounted, freeing up memory.

 This makes Kea perfect for large apps with complex relationships between state and components.
 This also means that [code-splitting](https://webpack.js.org/guides/code-splitting/) works out of the box with Kea.
 No patchwork required.

+Second, Kea is not a theoretical project.
+It's built by people who build complex applications for a living.
+Kea has been used in [several large projects](/), which consist of hundreds of logics that cover thousands of components.
+It has scaled really well every time!

-Second, Kea's functionality is not set in stone.
+Finally, Kea's functionality is not set in stone.
 Whenever you find yourself writing repetitive code, you may [abstract it away](/docs/plugins/writing-plugins) into a plugin.
 In fact, Kea's core is actually [implemented](https://github.com/keajs/kea/blob/master/src/core/index.js) as a plugin itself.
 There are plugins for [routing](/docs/plugins/router), [offline storage](/docs/plugins/localstorage), [sagas](/docs/effects/sagas), [websockets](/docs/plugins/websockets) and much more.
 This opens up whole new ways to build applications.

-Finally, Kea is not a theoretical project.
-It's built by people who build complex applications for a living.
-Kea has been used in [several large projects](/), which consist of hundreds of logics that cover thousands of components.
-It has scaled really well every time!

 ## What is Kea *not* good for?